In this section

 medical record and verbally handed over to staff to ensure adequate communication and appropriate understanding of the patient and their needs.

-All children with a tracheostomy tube should be referred to Complex Care Hub after discussion with the family.
+All children with a tracheostomy tube should be referred to Complex Care Hub after discussion with their family/primary caregiver.
 The referral should be made as soon as possible following tracheostomy tube insertion to allow adequate time for the planning of in-home health care support prior to the patients

 Following the referral a needs assessment will be undertaken by CCH team to determine the support required for the patient and their family.

-The referring team is responsible for ensuring appropriate equipment for discharge is organised in collaboration with the Complex Care Hub or Equipment Distribution Centre.
+The referring team is responsible for ensuring appropriate equipment for discharge is organised in collaboration with the Complex Care Hub and Clinical Technology team or Equipment Distribution Centre.

-This should occur in consultation with the ward nursing staff, respiratory nurse consultants and the parent collaboration with the Complex Care Hub or Equipment Distribution Centre.
+This should occur in consultation with the ward nursing staff, respiratory nurse consultants and the parent medical/nursing team collaboration with the Complex Care Hub or Equipment Distribution Centre.

 Ensure all members of the medical, nursing and allied health teams are aware of the planned discharge date.